mitranim/ng-decorate/readme.md

 Defines a component: an element directive with an isolated scope.

-Decorator options (using the TypeScript syntax for exposition purposes):
+Decorator options (using TypeScript syntax for exposition):
 ```typescript
 interface DirectiveConfig extends ng.IDirective {
   // The name of the custom element or attribute.
 Used to derive module name,